-3. What aspects of the intern's overall performance needed/needs improvement?

-4. Were there major changes in the project from what was originally planned?
-If yes, explain.

-5. Was a written report or publication required by the internship?
-If yes - has the report been completed and submitted?

-6. Additional comments:
+3. What aspects of the intern's overall performance e needed/needs improvement?
+4. Were there major changes in the project from w explain. hat was originally planned?
+If yes, 5.
+Was a written report or publication required by the been completed and submitted? the internship?
+If yes - has the report 6.
+Additional comments: St udent Intern signature Date Su pervisor signature Date

-Student Intern signature

-Supervisor signature